lqiz/expr/README.md

 Support two inner funnction: in_arr(1, []int{1,2,3,4}), ver_comp(x, ">", "10.1.1") with no nested

-I believe it satisfy most filter scenarios using rule engine.
+I believe it satisfy most filter scenarios using rule engine for logical expression.

 # How to use it